Sentiment Analysis

 Complexity:

-optimizing transformer layers, reducing latency by ~15% compared to Python’s transformers
+Under the Hood: BERT's fine-tuning is compute-heavy, with rust-bert optimizing transformer layers, reducing latency by ~15% compared to Python's transformers.
+Rust's safety prevents tensor errors, unlike C++'s manual attention.

 4.3 Bayesian Neural Network (BNN)